-Polanki, the Polish Women's Cultural Club of Milwaukee, Wisconsin

-Founded in 1953, the group is dedicated to preserving and sharing Polish culture.
-Through a strong relationship with the Polish Heritage Alliance of Wisconsin, Polanki operates a library and gift shop located in the Polish Center of Wisconsin, hosts an impressive booth during the annual Polish Fest in Milwaukee, and offers several scholarships to promote and encourage Polish-related studies.
+Polanki, the Polish Women's Cultural Club of Milwaukee, Wisconsin Founded in 1953, the group aims to preserve and share Polish culture.
+Through a strong relationship with the Polish Heritage Alliance of Wisconsin, Polanki operates a library and gift shop in the Polish Center of Wisconsin, host s a booth at the Polish Fest in Milwaukee, and offers scholarships to promote and encourage Polish-related studies.